-Frequently asked questions for SQL Server on Linux virtual machines
+Frequently asked questions for SQL Server on Azure VMs

-This article provides answers to some of the most common questions about running SQL Server on Linux virtual machines.
+This article provides answers to some of the most common questions about running SQL Server on Windows Azure Virtual Machines (VMs).

 If your Azure issue is not addressed in this article, visit the Azure forums on MSDN and Stack Overflow.
 You can post your issue in these forums, or post to @AzureSupport on Twitter.
 You also can submit an Azure support request.
 To submit a support request, on the Azure support page, select Get support.